 - Evidence that the sanction is grossly disproportionate for the violation(s);

 - Evidence that it was wholly unreasonable for the Student Affairs Committee to have found that the greater weight of the credible evidence supported a finding of violation.

 The organization must present their appeal to the vice chancellor for student affairs no later than seven days from the date of the Student Affairs Committee decision.
-At the same time, the organization must provide a copy of their appeal to the dean of students who will have seven days from the date of the appeal to provide a response for the vice chancellor for student affairs' consideration.
+At the same time, the organization must provide a copy of their appeal to the director of judicial affairs who will have seven days from the date of the appeal to provide a response for the vice chancellor for student affairs' consideration.
 The vice chancellor for student affairs will render a decision after considering both the appeal and the response.

 Interim Suspension of Activities

 When in the sole discretion of the university, an allegation against a student organization gives reasonable cause to believe that the organization represents a threat to the safety, security or welfare of the university community and/or an obstruction to accomplishing the university's lawful mission, immediate action may be warranted.
-Under such circumstances, the dean of students has the authority to temporarily suspend all or some activities of the accused organization until the other provisions of this policy statement are implemented.
+Under such circumstances, the director of judicial affairs has the authority to temporarily suspend all or some activities of the accused organization until the other provisions of this policy statement are implemented.
 In the case of Interim Suspension of Activities, the university will make reasonable efforts to implement the procedures outlined above for considering a complaint as quickly as is feasible under the circumstances.